gphotosuploader/gphotos-uploader-cli/docs/configuration.md

-"secret-service"    For gnome-keyring support "keychain"          For OS X keychain support "kwallet"           For KDE Secrets Manager support "wincred"           For Windows credentials support "file"              For encrypted file support - needs interaction to supply a symetric encryption key "pass"              For Password Store support - needs user interaction to supply a GPG pass key
+"secret-service"    For gnome-keyring support "keychain"          For OS X keychain support "kwallet"           For KDE Secrets Manager support "file"              For encrypted file support - needs interaction to supply a symetric encryption key
 ```

 Most of the times `auto` is the proper one.
 The application will try to use the existing backends in the order [defined by the library](https://github.com/99designs/keyring/blob/2c916c935b9f0286ed72c22a3ccddb491c01c620/keyring.go#L28):